Enterprise Systems Information Architecture Platform Design

 Bi-directional workflows

+A key consideration was that not all users work from the same entry point.
 While some personas (e.g. compliance managers) operate from Evidence Library, others (e.g. control owners) primarily work within controls.
-The system needed to support both.
+The system needed to support both, so we introduced a bi-directional workflow between controls and Evidence Library:

-- Users can link existing evidence from Evidence Library directly within a control
+• Users can link existing evidence from Evidence Library directly within a control

-- Users can also create new evidence from a control and add it to Evidence Library
+• Users can also create new evidence from a control and add it to Evidence Library

-To support this, the system surfaces when a similar or existing piece of evidence already exists — helping prevent duplication and encouraging reuse.
+To support this, the system surfaces when a similar or existing piece of evidence already exists, helping prevent duplication and encouraging reuse.

 Flow shows user linking a previously uploaded piece of evidence to Evidence Library, to a single control from the control details drawer.